Constraining memory-burdened primordial black holes with graviton-photon conversion and binary mergers: Summary

 The second scenario we considered is the PBH merger, where young semiclassical black holes with unsuppressed evaporation are formed at present time.
-The extragalactic photon from merged PBHs, which depends only on the merging rate, has a stronger constraint than the converted photon scenario.
+Theoretically, this scenario is highly model dependent and does not have sufficient theory support.
+For the phenomenology study, the extragalactic photon from merged PBHs, which depends only on the merging rate, has a stronger constraint than the converted photon scenario.
 The sensitivity of $f_{\rm PBH}|_{T_\phi}$ is restricted between $6.5\times10^{-3}$ and $3.7\times10^{-4}$ for $M_{\rm PBH}|_{T_\phi}\lsim 10^{11}\,{\rm g}$ and exceeds unity for $M_{\rm PBH}|_{T_\phi}\gtrsim 2.2\times10^{11}\,{\rm g}$.
 In addition, the constraint of combined graviton-photon conversion and merger scenarios is extremely weak and incompetable with other limits, which suffers from the double suppression of the merging rate Eq.~(\ref{merging_rate}) and the conversion probability Eq.~(\ref{probability}).